 Summary : We take marketing inspiration from reading about other topics.
-So, we look at books that talk about psychology and behavioural science, how to improve your writing skills and the culture behind the New Zealand All Blacks rugby team.
+So, in this article we some learning from psychology and behavioural science.
+Then, look at how to improve your writing skills.
+And, we finish with what you can learn from the culture behind the New Zealand All Blacks rugby team.
+We call this polymath reading.

 So, never, ever call yourself a Knowledge Manager, for example.
 Strategy Manager, or Strategist as we’ve covered in a previous article is not a great one either.
 Because, really everyone should be thinking strategy.